robdevops/finbot/README.md

 ![trade update in Slack](img/trades.png?raw=true "Trade update in Slack")

 `trades.py` sends recent Sharesight trades to your configured chat services.
 By default, this report searches Sharesight for trades from the current day only.
-You can override this with `past_days` in the .env file where run from cron, or by providing a number as argument when triggered through the chat bot.
+You can override this with `past_days` in the .env file, or by providing a number as argument when triggered through the chat bot.

-Without persistent storage, it is recommended to leave `past_days=0` to avoid duplicate trade notifications.
-The cron that triggers the report must do so exactly once per day, after market close.
+Without persistent storage, it is recommended to leave `past_days = 0` to avoid duplicate trade notifications.
+In this case, the cron that triggers the report must do so exactly once per day, after market close.

-With persistent storage, it is recommended to set `past_days=30`.
+With persistent storage, it is recommended to set `past_days = 30`.
 This is useful if Sharesight imports trades with past dates for any reason.
 Note that the initial run will notify on all historical trades for the `past_days` period.
 It is recommended to set the cron frequency to 20 minutes.

 ```
 past_days = 30